telerik/blazor-docs/components/grid/selection/overview.md

 Asynchronous operations such as loading data on demand should be handled in the [`OnRowClick`]({%slug grid-events%}#onrowclick) or [`OnRowDoubleClick`]({%slug grid-events%}#onrowdoubleclick) events rather than in the [`SelectedItemsChanged`]({%slug grid-events%}#selecteditemschanged).

+### SelectedItems Equals Comparison

+The `SelectedItems` collection is compared against the Grid `Data` collection in order to determine which rows will be highlighted.
+The default behavior of the framework is to compare objects by their reference.

+When the `SelectedItems` are obtained from a different data source to the Grid (e.g., from a separate service method and not from the view-model), the references may not match and so there will be no highlighted items.
+In such cases, you have to override the `Equals` method of the underlying model class so that it matches them, for example, by a unique identifier rather than by reference so that two objects can be equal regardless of their origin, but according to their contents.
+A similar example is available in the [Initiate Editing or Inserting of an Item]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item) example for the Grid State where a similar scenario exists for items deserialized from the state.

 ### Handle Data Changes

 When the grid `Data` collection changes, the `SelectedItems` collection has the following behavior: